brevzin/cpp_proposals/2089_param_constraints/param-constraints.md

 constexpr std::meta::class_info c = i;
 ```

-Because `i` is almost a constant expression.
+Because `i` is also a constant expression.
 But what happens when we try to use
 other library features:

 ```cpp